tyconsulting/blog.tyang.github.io/_posts/2013-04-14-failed-to-connect-to-vmm-2012-via-service-manager-connector-and-orchestrator-vmm-integration-pack.md

 <em><strong>New-PSSession –ComputerName &lt;VMM server FQDN&gt; –Credential &lt;Service Manager VMM Connector Account&gt;</strong></em>

-2. After I have created a connection to the new VMM server in the Orchestrator VMM integration pack, I modified an existing test runbook called “Get Cloud” to use the new connection, and it also failed.
+2. After I have created a connection to the new VMM server in the Orchestrator VMM integration pack, I modified an existing test runbook called "Get Cloud" to use the new connection, and it also failed.

 All of these worked fine on the old VMM server, WinRM is configured exactly the same between old and new VMM severs because it configured in a domain GPO.